If there’s one thing better than the crunch of butter cookies, then it has to be visiting a factory where all the magic’s baked.

 There were no oompa loompas sadly, but there was a little bit of magic behind this mandatory souvenir gift one would gladly receive from 80% of friends who visit Japan.

 Setting aside the cooling weather, which makes any location instantly attractive to sunny-side Singaporeans, Shiroi Koibito Park is a gorgeous European-inspired theme park.
 Apart from the chocolate factory, it houses a rose garden, chocolate and collectibles museum, cafe and sweets shop.

 The interior was dressed in rococo decor, with frilly dolls and porcelain teacups you would find in a Ghibli film.

 Part of the Shiroi Koibito Park is a soccer field, the practice ground for “Consadole Sapporo”, the local J-League soccer team.
 There is also a small collection house about the team’s history.

-At first, I was a little skeptical about how this adorable cat would taste like (because a lot of cute looking desserts just mask an awful recipe), but all my doubts melted away with the delightful taste of… Tiramisu!
+At first, I was a little sceptical about how this adorable cat would taste like because a lot of cute looking desserts just mask an awful recipe.
+But all my doubts melted away with the delightful taste of… Tiramisu!
 It’s one of my favourite desserts.

 Address: Miyanosawa 2-jo 2 chome, Nishi-ku, Sapporo